humanoidsbv/team-awesome-fabiano/README.md

 brew install [package]

-#Then, to install Node and NPM:
+#To install Node and NPM:
 brew install node

 #To install the necessary dependencies from the package.json: